Cipher Hunt: Setup

-Hirsch also posted the rules of the hunt on Twitter, which clarified that the hunt was an unofficial self-made tribute, unaffiliated with any company, including the Walt Disney Company, which owns the rights to Gravity Falls.
-He also asked fans to be careful and to avoid trespassing and/or vandalism, since most of the clues' locations were in public areas.
-Fans utilized social media outlets such as Twitter, Tumblr, Periscope, and Reddit to communicate and share their findings.
+Hirsch immediately clarified on Twitter, that the hunt was being done out of his own volition and funding and without any affiliation to The Walt Disney Company, which owns the rights to Gravity Falls.
+He asked fans to be careful and to avoid trespassing or vandalizing the public areas the clues were in.
+Fans used social media outlets such as Twitter, Tumblr, Periscope, and Reddit to communicate and share their findings.